robert-kisteleki/netiscope/README.md

     * whether protocols such as QUIC can be used
   * (TODO, possible) IPv6 PMTUD to various targets
   * (TODO, possible) Check ability to spoof packets / BCP38 compliance
-  * (TODO, possible) User define check: favourite VPN, personal webserver, ... using ping/HTTPS/etc
+  * (TODO, possible) User defined check: favourite VPN, personal webserver, ... using ping/HTTPS/etc

 ## Configuration

 See `netiscope.ini` for details.
 This configuration is loaded on start.
-It can be loaded from `~/.config/netiscope.ini` or explicitly specified via the `-c` parameter.
+It can be explicitly specified via the `-c` parameter, from `./netiscope.ini`, or from `~/.config/netiscope.ini`.

 Notable command line options:
   * `-c CONFIG` specifies a config file
+  * `-C CIDRFILE` specifies a provider CIDR list file
   * `-s SECTION` specifies a configuration section list sthe checks to execute instead of `checks`
   * `-skip4` and `-skip6` disable IPV4/IPv6 checks, respectively
   * `-l LEVEL` sets the log level.
 LEVEL can be _detail_, _info_ (default), _warning_ or _error_